antoniszax/MLP-cifar10-classifier/README.md

 - Dropout and weight decay helped reduce overfitting
 - Early stopping prevented wasted training time
 - The best model reached **57.95% test accuracy**, which is strong for MLPs on CIFAR-10

+---

+## Files

+- Open MLP1.ipynb on google collab
+- The complete analysis, graphs, and experiment discussion can be found in: Zachariadis_Report1.pdf